agilepro/software-craftsmanship/docs/Management/Source Management/source22-excessive-branching.md

 ## Coherence is a Benefit

 Leaders need to understand this.
-It is possible to make small incremental changes that do not break other developer’s work.
+It is possible to make small incremental changes that do not break other developer's work.
 Many incremental changes are additions: like adding new methods.
 In general, additional changes do not cause any problems with others.
 Adding new dialog windows, adding new fields on a screen, adding new class members, adding new methods, adding new data files, all of this does not generally break the work of another developer.
 Changes can almost always be made a way that does not break previous functionality.

 This may be hard to understand, but it is important.
 Adding a feature properly, by making small changes that are implemented completely, does not negatively effect other programmers.
 If you need a new config parameter, it is possible to add a method for that value that supplies a default if it is not there.
 Then, everything continues to work for programmers working in an environment without that config variable.
 If you need to render output in a new way, it is possible to add the new way that does not break the old ways of rendering.
 This is the whole point of abstraction and encapsulation that these changes can be made without violating the old contract, but simply by adding new things to the contact.